 Scientists Develop Ethical Foie Gras Without Force-Feeding

-- Scientists have developed a cruelty-free alternative to foie gras that does not involve force-feeding birds, as reported by lead author Thomas Vilgis from the Max Planck Institute for Polymer Research.
+- Scientists developed a method to create foie gras without force-feeding ducks and geese, as reported by Thomas Vilgis from the Max Planck Institute for Polymer Research.

 Cruelty-free Way of Making Duck Foie Gras Devised by Scientist: ‘It was always a dream’